xuchang0201/PredInterval/README.md

 For detailed introduction of model fitting algorithm, please refer to the paper and documentations.

 # Tutorial for PredInterval
-Example codes for the construction of 95% prediction interval for PGS-based phenotype prediction based on 5-fold cross-validations
 ```r
 workdir=/your/data/directory
 pheno_train=${workdir}/pheno_train.txt